maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 providers and consumers to access the information of a single XML document.
 It is implemented following the REST methodology and receives the ID of the Xml to be retrieved as an input argument.
 The MSR will respond with the Xml object identified by the provided ID, if that is found.
-The internal structure the Xml object is provided in more detail in the
+The internal structure of the Xml object is provided in more detail in the
 [Service Data Model](#service-data-model) section.

-#### Operation functionality
+#### Operation Functionality
 <!--
     Describe the functionality of the operation, i.e. how does it produce the output from the input payload.
 -->

-Upon receiving a request to retrieve an XML document, the service will access its database to locate, retrieve and package the Xml object that matches the provided ID.
-If the ID is not located, for example because it has been selected by mistake, then the service make that clear in the response generated.
+Upon receiving a request to retrieve a specific XML document, the service will access its database to locate, retrieve and package the Xml object that matches the provided ID.
+If the ID is not located, for example because it has been selected by mistake, the service will make that clear in the response generated.

-#### Operation parameters
+#### Operation Parameters
 <!--
     Describe the logical data structure of input and output parameters of the operation (payload) by using an explanatory table (see below) and optionally